What is Barcodes

 Evolution of Barcode Technology

 Barcode technology evolved from simple linear patterns to complex 2D formats, driven by the need for more data storage and faster scanning.
 The 1970s saw the introduction of Universal Product Codes (UPC), transforming retail.
 Subsequent digital advancements led to the development of 2D barcodes and QR codes.
-GS1, an international organization, standardised barcode formats like UPC and EAN, enhancing their global use across various industries.
+GS1, an international organization, standardized barcode formats like UPC and EAN, enhancing their global use across various industries.

 Components of a Barcode